-Prerequisites: any Spanish 300-level course or permission of instructor

-Expansion of oral communication skills in different areas of concentration such as business, medicine, literature and politics.
-Emphasis on modes of expression and lexicon enhancement.
-A maximum of 10 semester hours of coursework for the Health Science minor may come from the student's major and/or another minor department.
-As an example, a student with a major in Biology and minor in Psychology will only be allowed to apply 10 credits from these two departments to the health science minor (e.g., 10 credits from Biology, OR 10 credits from Psychology).
+Prerequisites: any Spanish 300-level course or permission of instructor student's major and/or another minor department.
+As an example, a student with a major in Biology and minor in Psychology will only be allowed to apply 10 credits from these two departments to the health science minor (e.g., 10 credits from Biology, OR 10 credits from Psychology, OR 5 credit from Biology and 5 credits from Psychology).